stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/SPI/SPI_FLASH/readme.txt

     - Use LED1 and LED2 connected respectively to PF.06 and PF.07 pins
     - M25P128 FLASH is already available on this board.
 @note
- - On STM32100E-EVAL Rev A, the SPI FLASH example is only working in standalone mode without debugger connection and just only after a POR reset.
+  - The SPI FLASH example is only working on STM32100E-EVAL Rev B.

   - STM32100B-EVAL Set-up
     - Use LED1 and LED2 connected respectively to PC.06 and PC.07 pins